macOS: migrating Signal

 Signal Desktop is a linked device, not a standalone client — it only knows what happened while it was linked to your phone.
 If you unlink and re-link on a new computer, Signal will sync message history from your phone, but media older than 45 days is permanently gone from Signal’s servers.
 Text messages transfer fine, but photos, voice notes, and files do not survive beyond that window.

-Signal doesn’t officially support desktop-to-desktop transfers — their own backup & restore docs say so.
+Signal doesn’t officially support desktop-to-desktop transfers (as their own backup & restore docs say so).
 Signal Secure Backups are phone-only and don’t cover desktop data either.
 But unofficially?
 That’s what this guide is for.

 your full desktop-side history including all media.
 If you lose it, it’s gone.